-- Advisor means a person chosen by a party or appointed by the institution to accompany the party to meetings related to the resolution process, to advise the party on that process, and to conduct crossexamination for the party at the hearing, if any. - Complainant means an individual who is alleged to be the victim of conduct that could be sexual harassment based on a protected class; or retaliation for engaging in a protected activity. - Complaint (formal) means a document submitted or signed by a Complainant or signed by the Title IX Coordinator alleging sexual harassment or retaliation for engaging in a protected activity against a Respondent and requesting that the recipient investigate the allegation. - Confidential Resource means an employee who is not a Mandated Reporter of notice of harassment and/or retaliation (irrespective of Clery Act Campus Security Authority status). - Day means a business day when the Alvernia University is in normal operation. - Education program or activity means locations, events, or circumstances where Alvernia University exercises substantial control over both the Respondent and the context in which the sexual harassment occurs and also includes any building owned or controlled by a student organization that is officially recognized by the Alvernia University. - Final Determination: A conclusion by preponderance of evidence that the alleged conduct did or did not violate policy. - Finding: A conclusion by preponderance of evidence that the conduct did or did not occur as alleged (as in a "finding of fact"). - Formal Grievance Process means as a method of formal resolution designated by the recipient to address conduct that falls within the policies included below, and which complies with the requirements of the Title IX regulations (34 CFR §106.45). - Grievance Process Pool includes any investigators, hearing officers, appeal officers, and Advisors who may perform any or all of these roles (though not at the same time or with respect to the same case). - Hearing Officer or Decision-maker refers to those who have decision-making and sanctioning authority within the Alvernia University's Formal Grievance process. - Investigator means the person or persons charged by an Alvernia University with gathering facts about an alleged violation of this Policy, assessing relevance and credibility, synthesizing the evidence, and compiling this information into an investigation report and file of directly related evidence.
+- Advisor means a person chosen by a party or appointed by the institution to accompany the party to meetings related to the resolution process, to advise the party on that process, and to conduct crossexamination for the party at the hearing, if any. - Complainant means an individual who is alleged to be the victim of conduct that could be Sex Based Harassment based on a protected class; or retaliation for engaging in a protected activity. - Complaint means an allegation of Sex Based Harassment or retaliation for engaging in a protected activity against a Respondent which requests that Alvernia University investigate the allegation. - Confidential Resource means an employee who is not a Mandated Reporter of notice of harassment and/or retaliation (irrespective of Clery Act Campus Security Authority status). - Day means a business day when the Alvernia University is in normal operation. - Education program or activity means locations, events, or circumstances over which Alvernia University retains disciplinary authority and includes but is not limited to any building owned or controlled by a student organization that is officially recognized by the Alvernia University. - Final Determination: A conclusion by preponderance of evidence that the alleged conduct did or did not violate policy. - Finding: A conclusion by preponderance of evidence that the conduct did or did not occur as alleged (as in a "finding of fact"). - Formal Grievance Process means as a method of formal resolution designated by Alvernia University to address conduct that falls within the policies included below, and which complies with the requirements of the Title IX regulations. - Grievance Process Pool includes any investigators, hearing officers, appeal officers, and Advisors who may perform any or all of these roles (though not at the same time or with respect to the same case). - Hearing Officer or Decision-maker refers to those who have decision-making and sanctioning authority within the Alvernia University's Formal Grievance process. - Investigator means the person or persons charged by an Alvernia University with gathering facts about an alleged violation of this Policy, assessing relevance and credibility, synthesizing the evidence, and compiling this information into an investigation report and file of directly related evidence. - Mandated Reporter means an employee of Alvernia University who is obligated by policy to share knowledge, notice, and/or reports of harassment and/or retaliation with the Title IX Coordinator [and supervisor].1